grencez/grencez.dev/2022/fuzzing-selfstabiliz-uniring-20220426/index.md

 Unlike on unidirectional rings, livelocks on general topologies may require the number of ready machines to fluctuate.

 ### Why not use libFuzzer parameters to control the number of FSMs? {#compiling_in_the_range}
-I somewhat regret the decision to define the range of ring sizes at compile time.
+I chose to define the range of ring sizes at compile time for the sake of simplicity.
-However, it does feel like compile-time constants should give libFuzzer a more accurate view of how it should focus its efforts.
+In theory, this should also give libFuzzer a more accurate view of how it should focus its efforts.

-In retrospect, it would be easier to just run fuzz tests with `-max_len=$N` to model a ring of up to `$N` machines.
+Alternatively, `-max_len=$N` could be used to model rings of up to `$N` machines.
 Passing in `-len_control=0` would further ensure that smaller rings would not be tested as much as larger ones.

 ### Why not use model checking?